 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
 Gains or losses on liabilities held for trading are recognised in the statement of profit and loss.
 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in IND AS 109 are satisfied.
 For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk are recognised in OCI.
-These gains/ loss are not subsequently transferred to profit and loss.
-However, the Company may transfer the cumulative gain or loss.
+These gains/ losses are not subsequently transferred to profit and loss.
+However, the Company may transfer the cumulative gain or loss within equity.
+All other changes in fair value of such liability are recognised in the statement of profit or loss.
 The Company has not designated any financial liability as at fair value through profit and loss.